EmilStenstrom/friendlybit/comments/2006-01-11-levels-of-css-knowledge_comments.md

   comment_type: pingback
   is_admin: '0'
 - comment_ID: '304'
-  comment_author: Stefan Asemota Weblog | Web Standards Quiz &#8212; Archive
+  comment_author: Stefan Asemota Weblog | Web Standards Quiz — Archive
   comment_author_url: http://www.asemota.de/weblog/13/web-standards-quiz/
   comment_content: '[...]
 If you are a web designer and you think you know your craft,
     go ahead and try out this quiz.
-While you&#8217;re at it, you might also want to read Emil Stenström’s Levels of CSS knowledge [...]'
+While you’re at it, you might also want to read Emil Stenström’s Levels of CSS knowledge [...]'
   comment_date: '2006-03-14 20:27:16'
   comment_post_ID: '33'
   comment_type: pingback